 Note: Though this method is easy to execute, it takes a lot of time to convert the formulas one by one if the dataset is huge.

-4. Hold and Hover Mouse to Convert Formula to Value Automatically in Excel
+4. Holding and Hovering the Mouse to Convert Formula to Value

 You can also use your mouse to convert formula to value automatically in Excel.